System Design Space

 Target: >= 95%

-Shows how much of release candidates actually flow through a trusted supply chain.
+Shows how many release candidates actually move through a trusted supply chain.

 SBOM coverage for critical services